 Jaroslav Miller is rector at Palacký Universtity in Olomouc.
 He studied History and Philology at Palacký University in Olomouc, Central European University in Budapest, and University of Oxford.
 In 2012, he was appointed professor of history, and until January 2014, he headed the Department of History of the Philosophical Faculty, PU.
 Twice he has received the prestigious scholarship of the German Alexander von Humboldt Foundation (2006 Marburg, 2010 Münster) and the fellowship of the Andrew W. Mellon Foundation (2004, 2010 Wolfenbüttel).
 In 2008, he was a Fulbright scholar at Georgia College and State University in Milledgeville in the United States.
 In 2012, the Ambassador of the United States appointed Jaroslav ambassador of the Fulbright Programme in the Czech Republic.
 Jaroslav Miller has received many academic and research awards.

 Ewelina Pabjańczyk-Wlazło is an Early Career Researcher and entrepreneur in the field of biomedical engineering and textiles.
-Certified project manager experienced in international collaboration and Public Relation Officer in Autex Research Journal.
-Privately, social activist supporting women in science and a science popularizer.
+She is a certified project manager experienced in international collaboration, and a Public Relation Officer in Autex Research Journal.
+Privately, she is a social activist supporting women in science and a science popularizer.
 Ewelina is experienced in self-governance of early career researchers at local and national level.
-Former Board Member of National Representation of Doctoral Candidates in Poland and former President of European Council of Doctoral Candidates and Junior Researchers with particular interests put on gender equality, business – academia collaboration and quality of science and research, currently Advisory Board Member in Eurodoc.
+Ewelina is a Former Board Member of National Representation of Doctoral Candidates in Poland, and the former President of European Council of Doctoral Candidates and Junior Researchers.
+Her particular interests are focused on gender equality, business, academia collaboration, quality of science, and research.
+Ewelina is currently Advisory Board Member in Eurodoc.

 Katarína Rentková has been working as a chairman of the Slovak Doctoral Candidates Association (ADS) since 2016.
 She has been interested in ADS activities since her PhD at the Faculty of Management at Comenius University in Bratislava.
 Nothing has changed since the end of her studies, when she began to work as a lecturer at the above-mentioned faculty.
 ADS represents not only PhD candidates but also young scientists under 35 years of age.
 She concerns to the work of doctoral candidates, young scientists and lecturers in Slovakia.
 She is very pleased to make new contacts and cooperate with other organizations, both Slovak and foreign, which represent the interests of students as well as young scientists.

-Kateřina Cidlinská is the President of the Czech Association of Doctoral candidates (ČAD), member of the research department of the National Contact Centre for Gender & Science at the Institute of Sociology of the Czech Academy of Sciences, and she is PhD candidate of Sociology at the Faculty of Social Sciences of Charles University.
-Her researching career paths in science, she focuses on academic career setting, planning and leaving and intersectoral mobility.
-In addition, she seeks to support the study and career development of young researchers through the mentoring program for doctoral and postdoctoral candidates, which it has established and coordinates for three years.
+Kateřina Cidlinská is the President of the Czech Association of Doctoral candidates (ČAD), a member of the research department at the National Contact Centre for Gender & Science at the Institute of Sociology of the Czech Academy of Sciences, and she is a PhD candidate of Sociology at the Faculty of Social Sciences of Charles University.
+Her research and career path is in science, and she focuses on academic career setting, planning, and intersectoral mobility.
+In addition, she seeks to support the study and career development of young researchers through the mentoring program for doctoral and postdoctoral candidates, which she established and has coordinated for three years.